Burakumin: Middle Ages and early modern period

 During the Middle Ages (c.
 12th–16th centuries), which some historians characterize as a "loose caste society", the status system became more fluid and less legally defined than under the Ritsuryō codes.
+In some historical scholarship, medieval marginalized groups are referred to as "outcasts", a term that reflects their potential social mobility, in contrast to the more rigid status of "outcastes" in the early modern period.
 Discriminated groups could be broadly classified into three types: eta, hinin, and sanjo.
-In some historical scholarship, medieval marginalized groups are referred to as "outcasts", a term that reflects their potential social mobility, in contrast to the more rigid status of "outcastes" in the early modern period.